OfficialOzioma/coding-test/README.md

 check the .env.testing file to update the credentials to match your configuration

+- Run migration and seed the sqlite database using the .env.testing file

+    ```
+    php artisan migrate --seed --env=testing
+    ```

 - To test run the Laravel artisan Test command below

     ```